 Do not overbake the brownies.
 This one is important!
 For a really great texture, you’ll want to take the brownies out when a toothpick inserted near the center comes out mostly clean – a few crumbs are just fine.
 Different type of pans cook differently, so you’ll want to use the cook time as a guide but be sure you are checking a few minutes early.
 I think brownies cook best/most evenly in metal pans, so that’s what I recommend.
 Using a glass pan or insulated baking sheet (for a double batch) may mean you need a few more minutes of cook time.

-We’re also going to add chocolate chips to the brownie batter AND top the baked brownies with a simple fudge frosting for maximum richness and fudginess!
+We’re also going to add semi-sweet chocolate chips to the brownie batter for extra chocolate flavor AND top the baked brownies with a simple fudge frosting for maximum richness and fudginess!

 Finally, for truly fudge brownies you must let them cool completely before serving.
 In fact, most brownies actually taste better the day after baking!
 That’s because we take them out of the oven when they are just set, and they really need at least 4-6 hours to set up and fudgify.
 Can you eat them before that?
 Of course.
 But they’ll taste better if you wait!